jarodms6/lionsdenmobile-ionic-package/README.md

 I'm using the Ionic blank template as a start.
 This project is for holding info on my build process as well as hooks and Node packages.
+I'll be refining this to make it usable by others as well as myself.

 The mobile app itself doesn't do anything.
 It builds and it runs, but it's just a blank Ionic app.
 The meat is in the build process and what it does.